Avery2/Abortion-Data-Exploration/README.md

 ## How many missing values are there?

-I started by visualizing the number of missing value for each column.
+I started by visualizing the number of missing values for each column.
 When I ignored rows with missing values it removed too much data.
 You can see below when I remove rows with `NA` for `ab_any`, we go from `64814` values to `36794` values.
 This prompted me to investigate why it was there were so many missing values.

 <div align="center">
   <img width="45%" alt="0a00005c.png" src="https://user-images.githubusercontent.com/53503018/136874866-9b5d89d0-5232-49ec-9cc7-f6f16eaa1c74.png">